There are two license types for PVS-Studio:

 The license is a pair "name/value" into which some additional information is encoded (including the date).
 One and the same license is used on all the computers both in case of the standard license (for a team of up to nine persons) and the Enterprise License.

 No - because we have very handy Enterprise Licenses.
 If you think that you need a floating-license, just have a look at our Enterprise Licenses.

 The license is valid for one year.
 After that you have to renew it at a discount price for one more year.
 Renewal process described here.

 Because it is not profitable for our business, of course.
 But this phrase implies more than just our greed.

 Static analysis tools require continual maintenance.
 New compiler versions appear (including service packs), new development environment versions appear, new operating systems and even hardware appear - all this makes us work constantly to develop our product.
 And our users always get updates.

 Besides, we constantly communicate with our users to give them advice on how to harness static analysis in their projects best of all, comment on error messages, explain issues they find in their codes and so on.
-We have competent developers to handle the user support - there are no "girls on the phone".
+We have competent developers to handle the user support.

 All this demands high expenses and we cannot afford selling unlimited licenses.

 There are programs which you can buy once and not bother much about updating it.
 For instance, some dictionary with 20 000 words in version 7 will hardly change greatly and appear to have 40 000 words in version 8.
 That's why it's not quite reasonable to force users to update to the new version of the dictionary.

 Static analysis tools are quite a different thing.
 The main direction of development of these tools is improving error diagnosis, addition of new diagnostics, elimination of false positives produced by existing diagnostics, etc. That's why we find it strange when somebody tells that he/she wants to use an obsolete set of diagnostic rules without update (there is a big resemblance to antiviruses).
 We can't make updates free forever (this point was clarified in the previous question).